safespring/web/content/career/2025-network-engineer.md

 Who are you?

-You’ve spent time designing and running networks in datacenters.
-You know your way around BGP, and you’ve configured more routers than you can count.
 Maybe you’ve automated network deployments with infrastructure-as-code, or you’ve spent late nights debugging weird routing issues that shouldn’t have happened in the first place.

 Now, you want to do something that actually matters.
 Work on infrastructure that’s open-source, sovereign and built with sustainability in mind.